jmewes/plotters/README.md

 **Plot diagram**

-Call `mermaid.sh` with the source file as positional parameter to plot the diagram to the default format (PNG).
+Call `mermaid.sh` with the source file as a positional parameter to plot the diagram to the default format (PNG).

 ```
 $ mermaid.sh examples/mermaid/hello-world.mm